 You can rent a snow scooter and set off on a mini-adventure on the trails in the magical countryside blanketed with snow.

-You can sign up for cross-country skiing or join of the ski tour groups.
+You can sign up for cross-country skiing or join the ski tour groups.
 You can also try snowboarding if you want a less-intense snow sport.

 Even if you are not into any of the adventurous snow sports, you can still enjoy many other things to do in Karpacz in winter.